4ntoined/pokemonpy-package/README.md

     pass
 ```

-How to make and battle an elite 4!
+Make and battle an Elite 4!
 ```
 ## this script will create an elite n and a party for the user and set the user against the elite n in succession